Charles Wellbeloved: Ecclesiastical career

 Wellbeloved's first sermon was preached at Walthamstow on 13 November 1791.
 Shortly afterwards he received through Michael Maurice, father of [John] Frederick Denison Maurice, an invitation to become assistant to Newcome Cappe at St Saviourgate Chapel, York.
 He accepted on 23 January 1792, and began his duties at York on 5 February.
 In 1798, he purchased Middleton House in the city.
 In 1801 he became sole minister on Cappe's death.
 The chief feature of his exegetical work was his treatment of prophecy, limiting the range of its prediction, confining that of Hebrew prophecy to the age of its production, and bounding our Lord's predictions by the destruction of Jerusalem.
 He broke with the Priestley school, rejecting a general resurrection and fixing the last judgment at death.
 In these and other points he closely followed the system of Newcome Cappe, but his careful avoidance of dogmatism left his pupils free, and none of them followed him into ‘Cappism.’
 Among his coadjutors were Theophilus Browne, William Turner and William Hincks.
 From 1810 he had the invaluable co-operation of John Kenrick, who married his elder daughter Lætitia.

 In 1794 he began to take pupils into a Sunday school he had founded.
 He was invited in November 1797 (after Belsham had declined) to succeed Thomas Barnes (1747–1810) as divinity tutor in the Manchester academy.
 Barnes, an evangelical Arian, gave him no encouragement, but he did not reject the offer till February 1798; it was accepted soon after by George Walker.
 On Walker's resignation the trustees proposed (25 March 1803) to remove the institution to York if Wellbeloved would become its director.
 He agreed (11 April), and from September 1803 to June 1840 the institution was known as Manchester College, York, which eventually became Harris Manchester College, Oxford.
 Its management was retained by a committee, meeting ordinarily in Manchester.
-For thirty-seven years Wellbeloved discharged the duties of the divinity chair in a spirit described by Dr. James Martineau, his pupil, as "candid and catholic, simple and thorough".
+For thirty-seven years Wellbeloved discharged the duties of the college's divinity chair in a spirit described by Dr. James Martineau, his pupil, as "candid and catholic, simple and thorough".
 He followed the method which Richard Watson (1737–1816) had introduced at Cambridge, discarding systematic theology and substituting biblical exegesis.

 Presentations of plate (1840) and of 1,000l (1843) were made to him on resigning his divinity chair.
 He retained his connection with his chapel until his death, officiating occasionally until 1853, having as assistants John Wright (1845–46) and Henry Vaughan Palmer (1846–58).
-He died at his residence, Monkgate, York, on 29 August 1858, and was buried (3 September) in the graveyard of St.Saviourgate Chapel; a memorial tablet is in the chapel.
+He died at his residence, Monkgate, York, on 29 August 1858, and was buried (3 September) in the graveyard of St. Saviourgate Chapel; a memorial tablet is in the chapel.
 His portrait, painted in 1826 by James Lonsdale, was engraved by Samuel Cousins.